HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 **Digital Experience 9.5 Version**

 **Digital Experience 9.5 Container Version**

 - Virtual Portal Manager configured so that newly created virtual Portals contain Practitioner Studio
+- HCL DX on AWS Marketplace now available
+- New parameter for configuring HAProxy networking
+- DAM Indexing
+- New guidance for performance sizing for rendering in medium configuration
 - Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository
 - Removal of automated Pod restart on ConfigMap updates